 My whiting fillets were frozen, I thawed them overnight and patted them dry several times.
 If you are using frozen fish, it is always better to thaw them overnight to make sure all the frozen water will be released, pat them dry until they are dry, then you can cook them like any fresh fish.

-Whiting is found is fished in the eastern Atlantic Ocean and the Mediterranean Sea, as well as the North Sea on the East Coast of Britain.
+Whiting is fished in the eastern Atlantic Ocean and the Mediterranean Sea, as well as the North Sea on the East Coast of Britain.
 In the USA, it is commonly known as the English whiting, it can be replaced by the Alaska pollock or hake.

 These breaded whiting fillets can be served with any side of your choice and a salad.
 I served them with my Sweet Corn Fritters.

 For more weekday dinners, you might be interested by my chicken Teriyaki or Tex Mex Pork Roast.